Kinrany/ldjam45/docs/tasks.md

 ## Todo
+- create a class for `items`

+## Done
 - convert butchering into a robot action

-## Done
 - replace `setRobot` with `replaceItem`